Luis Octavio

 Reflection

-You don't always need more people.
-You need a better system.
 The team had the capacity — it just wasn't visible or organized.
 Building the right process unlocked more output than adding headcount would have.